-- KPI: it is possible to associate one or more KPI to the schedulation clicking on "Add KPI Association". - Filters: here you assign values to the filters (if configured) associated to the schedulation.
-Note that it is possibile to assign values to the filters by means of a LOV, a fixed list of values or a temporal function.
+- KPI: it is possible to associate one or more KPI to the schedulation clicking on "Add KPI Association". - Filters: here you assign values to the filters (if configured) associated to the corresponding rule.
+Note that it is possibile to assign values to the filters through a LOV, a fixed list of values or a temporal function.
 In case the LOV option is chosen, remember that the LOV must return one unique value.
-This choice can be useful for profiling tasks. - Frequency: here is the place where the schedulation time interval (start and end date) can be set together with its frequency. - Execute: here you can select the execution type.
-The available options distinguish between the storing and the removal of old logged data.
-In fact, selecting Insert and update the scheduler compute the current (accordingly to the frequency choice) KPI values and store them in proper tables without deleting the old measurements and all error log text files are available right beneath.
-While selecting Delete and insert the previous data are deleted.
+This choice can be useful for profiling tasks.

+Fig. 1.446: Save the KPI definition and set category.